Beating bowel cancer together

 Extreme tiredness (fatigue) is one of the most common effects of cancer and its treatment.
 It can feel completely draining and can affect all areas of your life.
 It’s not unusual for fatigue to last for many months after treatment is over.
 In some people, it may last for a year or two.

 Fatigue can affect your mood and your relationships.
-You may feel impatient, upset or tearful over small things or you may avoid spending time with friends or family.
+You may feel impatient, upset or tearful over small things, or you may avoid spending time with friends or family.
 You may be spending longer in bed in the morning, but still have problems sleeping.
-You may have difficulty accomplishing the smallest tasks and find that you’re short of breath doing even light activities.
+You may have difficulty completing small tasks and find that you’re short of breath doing even light activities.
 Poor concentration or memory loss might also be a problem.
 You might find that you have lost all interest in sex, even though you have recovered physically from your surgery.

 Fatigue can get worse if you’re feeling stressed or low in mood.
 If you think this is the case, ask your healthcare team for help.